 Can You Believe it’s September already?

-Most of the problems in basements stem from water-related issues, and flooding typically happens in the fall and spring.
-Because water issues tend to accumulate over many years, and one major rain (or snow) storm can accelerate the process quickly, severe basement damage can occur suddenly without warning.
+Most of the basements’ problems stem from water-related issues, and flooding typically happens in the fall and spring.
+Because water issues tend to accumulate over many years, and one significant rain (or snow) storm can accelerate the process quickly, severe basement damage can occur suddenly without warning.

 To avoid these issues, now is the perfect time to make sure that your basement is waterproofed, leak and crack-free, and has proper drainage systems in place.